 By Michael Lanza

 It is that rare kind of natural environment that exists on a scale of its own, like Alaska or the Himalaya.
 There’s something soul-stirring and hypnotic about its infinite vistas, the deceptive immensity of the canyon walls and stone towers, and the way the foreground and background continually expand and shrink as you ascend and descend elevation gradients of a vertical mile or more—all of which validates enduring the wilting heat and trails that sometimes seem better suited to bighorn sheep than to bipedal primates.
-For backpackers seeking challenge and adventure, the canyon delivers in spades.

 Whenever I’m looking for a long, remote, incredibly beautiful, wilderness backpacking trip in the Southwest, the Grand Canyon seems to consistently emerge on top.
-Even though it lies a day’s journey from my home, I’ve been there numerous times, including four backpacking trips and three ultra-dayhikes in the past six years.
+Even though it lies a day’s journey from my home, I’ve been there numerous times for backpacking trips and ultra-dayhikes.